Jeff Carter: Los Angeles Kings (2012–2021)

 Early in the 2014–15 season, Carter was named the NHL's First Star of the Week for October 20–26 after scoring two goals and four assists in just two games.
 This helped the reigning Stanley Cup champion Kings maintain a perfect 6–0 record during their season-opening homestand.
 On February 15, 2015, Carter passed the 500 career NHL point mark with a three-assist performance against the Calgary Flames in a 5–3 victory for the Kings.
 Carter played a majority of the season with Tanner Pearson and Tyler Toffoli, with the line being dubbed "That '70s Line" since all three had jersey numbers in the 70s.

 In the 2016–17 season, Carter was named to his second All-Star game appearance, along with teammate Drew Doughty.
 Appearing in all 82 games for the Kings, he ended the season as the team's leading scorer with 32 goals and 66 points.

+With high expectations to replicate these stats in 2017–18, Carter would unfortunately suffer an injury on October 18, 2017.
+He had a lacerated left ankle from a skate cut from Montreal Canadiens forward Jeff Petry.
+Carter missed 55 games as a result and his scoring production would gradually decline following this season.

 Carter would play his 1,000th NHL game on November 16, 2019, scoring the game winning goal in a 4-3 victory against the Vegas Golden Knights in the process.

 In his tenth season with the Kings, Carter began the pandemic delayed 2020–21 season by adding 4 points in the Kings opening two games against the Minnesota Wild.
 He added 8 goals and 19 points through 40 regular season games with the rebuilding Kings.

-Pittsburgh Penguins (2021–present)
+Pittsburgh Penguins (2021–2024)

 On the eve of the 2021 trade deadline, Carter was traded with his salary retained by 50% by the Kings to the Pittsburgh Penguins in exchange for a conditional 2022 third-round draft pick and a 2023 fourth-round draft pick on April 11, 2021.
 On May 6, 2021, he registered his first career four-goal game in an 8–4 victory against the Buffalo Sabres.
 Since joining the Penguins, Carter credited the trade for rejuvenating his goalscoring and prolonging his career.

 After a few seasons of his point production dropping since 2017–18, Carter would play a larger role as a center for the Penguins in the 2021–22 season, posting decent numbers of 19 goals, 26 assists, and 45 points in 76 games.
 Even with the return of Evgeni Malkin, he continued to score very well in the left wing position.
 He signed a two-year contract extension with the Penguins on January 26, 2022.